 Yes.
 If you registered a domain through Squarespace and want to use it with a different Squarespace site, you can move it from your Domains panel.
 For the step-by-step process and best practices, visit Moving a domain between sites.

-Can I map my Squarespace Domain to another provider?
+Can I connect my Squarespace domain to another provider?

 Yes, this is possible.
 However, if you're moving your site to a different provider, we recommend transferring your domain to them instead.

-If you want to keep your domain registered with Squarespace and map it to a third-party site, you can forward it or point it.
+If you want to keep your domain registered with Squarespace and direct it to a third-party site, you can forward it or point it.
 We recommend reviewing the two options before setting up your records.

 Yes.
-You can transfer your Squarespace domain by first unlocking it from your site.
-To learn more, visit Transferring a Squarespace Domain.
+You can transfer your Squarespace domain by first unlocking it from within your site.
+To learn more, visit Transferring a Squarespace domain.